 What Makes a Shared Inbox Tool “The Best” for Slack?

-The best shared inbox tool for Slack enables real-time collaboration, native Slack integration, automated triage, and ticket tracking, all without the need to switch platforms.
+The best shared inbox tool for Slack offers real-time collaboration, native Slack integration, automated triage, and ticket tracking, all without switching platforms.
 Tools like ClearFeed excel by managing requests in Slack threads, integrating with CRMs, and supporting analytics—all within Slack’s interface.

 Are There Free Shared Inbox Tools for Slack?